BMW M Coupé and Roadster: Z3 M Roadster

 In the 6 years from 1997 to 2002, 15,322 M Roadsters were produced.

 The M Roadster is electronically limited to a top speed of 250 km/h.
-The kerb weight is 1420 kg.
+The curb weight is 1420 kg.

 M Coupé

 The M Coupé E36/8, manufactured from 1998 until 2002, was developed under the leadership of engineer Burkhard Göschel with the intention of adding increased torsional and structural rigidity to the Z3 roadster's chassis.
-The development team had a hard time convincing the Board of Directors to approve the model for production, but it was eventually given the green light as long as it remained cost-effective to produce.
+The development team had a hard time convincing the board of directors to approve the model for production, but it was eventually given the green light as long as it remained cost-effective to produce.
 To achieve this goal, majority of the body panels had to be shared with the M roadster, thus the doors and everything from the A-pillar forward are interchangeable between the coupé and roadster, as are most interior parts.
-The Z3 coupé, which combines the M coupe's body with the standard Z3 drivetrain, chassis. and cosmetics was approved for production at the same time.
+The Z3 Coupé, which combines the M Coupé's body with the standard Z3 drivetrain, chassis, and cosmetics, was approved for production at the same time.

-Sales were slow as BMW provided almost zero marketing budget to prevent direct sales competition from the more profitable E46 M3.
-The S54 engine was detuned to 315hp despite a shorter better flowing exhaust and the car was denied the Getrag S6S-420G 6 speed transmission despite the chassis being built with the necessary mounting points.
-The differential gearing on the S54 M Coupes was increased from 3.23 to 3.15 to further handicap performance while the E46 M3 paired a 3.63 final drive to same powertrain.
-Gearing on the ZF and Getrag boxes is the same for the 1st-5th gears, but the Getrag adds the .83 overdrive.
-As a result of their relative rarity, M Coupes (especially S54 powered models) retain much of their value.
-The M Coupe powered by the S54 engine is one of the lowest production BMWs with only 1,112 built in total for all markets.
-It was given nicknames like "clown shoe" because of its distinctive styling.
+The small development cost allocated to the Z3M dictated a small marketing budget, and using the cheaper five speed ZF gearbox, not the more expensive Getrag S6S-420G 6 speed.
+The five speed gearbox dictated longer differential ratios to ensure lower rpm cruising, and the later S54 engined cars were detuned to ensure performance parity with the heavier E46 M3.
+As a result of their relative rarity the M Coupés have become investable (especially S54 engined models).
+The M Coupé powered by the S54 engine is one of the lowest production BMWs with only 1,112 built in total for all markets.
+The Z3 Coupé was given the nickname "clown shoe" because of its distinctive styling.